microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ##### Remarks

 * The Client decides what to do with the buffer and tells DMF_BufferPool how to dispose of the buffer by setting the corresponding return value.
-* Complex race conditions between this callback, the enumerator and other Methods are properly handled.
+* This callback is called with an internal lock held.
+In this callback, typically the Client is only expected to examine the contents of the buffer or the corresponding context, and return the appropiate disposition value.
+To prevent deadlocks, the Client must be very conservative to call any APIs for this module or other modules.
+Generally only APIs that are allowed to be called with a lock held are those which are get/set property.
+After examining the buffer, if the Client needs to remove the buffer from the DMF_BufferPool, it must return RemoveAndStopEnumeration from this callback.
+Then the buffer is returned to the Client as an output parameter of DMF_BufferPool_Enumerate.

 -----------------------------------------------------------------------------------------------------------------------------------

 ##### EVT_DMF_BufferPool_TimerCallback

 Callback function called when a buffer's timer expires.
 Called by DMF_BufferPool when a timer associated with a DMF_BufferPool given Client buffer expires.
-The Client may access the buffer during this callback.
+The Client owns the buffer back at this point, and may access the buffer during this callback.
 ```
 typedef
 _IRQL_requires_max_(DISPATCH_LEVEL)